RPGoor/DX11-PBR/README.md

+# CURRENTLY WIP
+This project is currently work in progress and still requires numerous changes.
+The changes include:
+* Code review and refractoring
+* More instancable geometry
+* Optimizations (Per instance data generation on GPU, chunking, frustum culling, LODs, etc)
+* Shadow pass
+* IBL

 # DirectX 11 Grass and Procedural Terrain Renderer

 A real-time grass and procedural terrain rendering project built with **DirectX 11**, using **PBR lighting** and **ImGui** for interactive controls.